Discover your relationship with music at our music school in Eugene, Oregon.

 The Pavilanis School of Music offers private music lessons in piano, voice, guitar, and strings.
 Our main goal in teaching is to instill a love of music, no matter the age.
 We adjust our teaching program and style to suit children and adults with a wide range of learning styles, while also making sure that all students receive a strong foundation in technique, improvisation, and music theory.

-is geared towards exposing kids ages 6 to 9 to different types of music.
-We aim to nurture early development and community building for our young ones.
+We offer a number of programs for children ages 0-9.
+We aim to nurture early musical development and community building for our young ones.
 Click to learn more about descriptions, class times and pricing.
+Classes are on pause for the summer but we plan to resume in the Fall of 2023.

 Group Piano and Guitar Music Lessons